Keli Language

 7.1 Built-in types

 Built-in types are types that can't or isn't encoded in Keli.
-For example, integers can actually be encoded as Peano numbers using tagged unions, but due to performance issues we chose to support integer type directly.
+For example, integers can actually be encoded as using tagged unions, but due to performance issues we chose to support integer type directly.

 7.1.1 Integer